 From tobacco to tourism

-The 2005 "tobacco buyout" meant that John Sr., John Jr. and William Gillis would have to quickly diversify to keep their family's operation alive.
-Support from Cape Fear Farm Credit helped them make those changes, transforming their family farm into a local agritourism destination.
-Today, the GIllis family offers everything from school tours to homemade ice cream.
+The 2005 "tobacco buyout" meant that John Sr., John Jr. and William Gillis had to quickly diversify to keep their family's operation alive.

 “Tobacco was our cash crop for generations,” John Jr. said.
 “But then, when the Tobacco Buyout came through, that's when we knew we had to diversify and try and support our farming habit.”

 Cape Fear Farm Credit was there to support the Gillis family through the great transition.
 William said, "Farm Credit helped us identify an opportunity and take advantage of it."

 Whether they found themselves in good times or in bad, Cape Fear Farm Credit was there to help.